tahaaakhan02/developershub-ds-internship/README.md

-# DevelopersHub Corporation — Data Science & Analytics Internship
+# — Data Science & Analytics

 This repository contains all 5 completed tasks for the **DevelopersHub Corporation Data Science & Analytics Internship Program**.